Alanthink/blog/_posts/2018-03-27-generate-new-posts-by-shell-scripts.md

 The script is modified from [@AamnahAkram](https://gist.github.com/aamnah/f89fca7906f66f6f6a12).
 For more related materials, you are suggested to visit the link.

-For the script provided here, I made three small modifications.
+For the script provided here, I made three small modifications:

-*  You can now create a new post using `./command.sh YOUR POST NAME` instead of explicitly specifying spaces using `./command.sh YOUR\ POST\ NAME`
+*  you can now create a new post using `./command.sh YOUR POST NAME` instead of explicitly specifying spaces using `./command.sh YOUR\ POST\ NAME`;
-*  Spaces in title are replaced with hyphens
+*  spaces in title are replaced with hyphens;
-*  Leading blank lines caused by `echo` are removed
+*  leading blank lines caused by `echo` are removed.

 ```bash
 #!/bin/bash